minad/org-modern/README.md

 		   foo_lang(x)
 	   #+end_src
    ```
-  you can simply use `M-S-left/right` at block start to `org-indent-block`.
+  you can simply use `M-S-left/right` at block start (or in fact anywhere on the block header/footer) to `org-indent-block`.
 Note that `org-src-preserve-indentation=nil` is an important setting, to allow org to (re-)indent blocks to respect the local indentation inside list and other elements.
 Also note that (from `org-indent-region`):

 > The function will not indent contents of example blocks, verse blocks and export blocks as leading white spaces are assumed to be significant there.